Hit by a Drowsy Truck Driver?

 If you have been injured in a serious

-Houston personal injury lawyers today.
-We bring years of legal experience to the table and have been recognized
+personal injury lawyers today.
+We bring 30 years of combined legal experience to the table and

-for the high caliber of representation we provide to our clients.
+have been recognized for the high caliber of representation we provide

 Contact The Cox Pradia Law Firm, P.L.L.C. to set up a consultation with our compassionate team.